pip install https://github.com/amazon-science/ReFinED/archive/refs/tags/V1.zip

 ReFinED is an entity linking (EL) system which links entity mentions in documents to their corresponding entities in Wikipedia or Wikidata (over 30M entities).
 The combination of accuracy, speed, and scalability of ReFinED means the system is capable of being deployed to extract entities from web-scale datasets with higher accuracy and an order of magnitude lower cost than existing approaches.

-• Released aida_model (trained on news articles) and questions_model (trained on questions) to replicate the results from our paper ✅
+(trained on questions) to replicate the results from our paper ✅ - New features 🚀

 ReFinED has a low hardware requirement.
 For fast inference speed, a GPU should be used, but this is not a strict requirement.